stevepereira/sdd-manifesto/README.md

 **Core:** Delivery is a fundamental and strategic capability for every software team and organization.
 -   **First-class:** Delivery code is production code.
 -   **Strategic:** Decide policy at the team and organization level; implement it with precision, without toil, in code.
+Delivery should be value-driven and customer-focused.
 -   **Evolving:** As we learn, we continually improve our delivery.

 **Engineered:** In robust, testable code.